-Middlesex County College’s, Democracy House is the Center for Civic Engagement and Community Service on campus.
-Democracy house works exclusively with students interested in serving the local community.
-Democracy House is comprised of dedicated students, strong relationships to faculty, and partnerships with local non-profits.
-Democracy House does its part to address community needs and integrate real life experiences into college-level learning.
+Democracy House is Middlesex County College’s award-winning Center for Civic Engagement and Community Service on campus.
+Democracy House works exclusively with students interested in serving the local community by building strong relationships to MCC faculty and partnerships with local non-profits.
+The primary goal of Democracy House does is to address community needs while integrating real life experiences into college-level learning.

-The Bonner Leader Program is a campus-based community service program, through which students can work directly with local non-profit organizations in an intensive, sustained manner.
-Each Bonner Leader serves a minimum of 10 hours a week, with the ultimate goal of completing 300 hours of service by the end of the academic year.
-Bonner Leaders also participate in national student conferences and weekly leadership trainings workshops.
+The Bonner Leader Program is a campus-based community service program, through which students can engage directly with local non-profit organizations in yearlong commitment.
+Each Bonner Leader serves a minimum of 15 hours per week, with the ultimate goal of completing 300 hours of community engagement by the end of the academic year.
+Bonner Leaders also participate in national student conferences and weekly leadership workshops.

 Middlesex County College is the only community college in the national Bonner Leader Program network, which, through your participation, you gain access to.
 This can be very helpful in the transferring process, in networking for jobs, and in continuing community development.
 Also, if you are Federal Work Study eligible, Democracy House can be your placement!
 Other benefits of joining the program include building lifelong friendships with a group of likeminded and diverse peers at Middlesex County College; professional and personal development; and intensive leadership training.

 Democracy House, the Center for Civic Engagement and Community Service at Middlesex County College, is accepting applications for its first ever alternative break weekend trip for the Fall 2019 semester.
 Alternative breaks are an immersive opportunity for students to serve communities in a meaningful way during time off from school.
 Instead of engaging in a normal weekend break from classes, students are challenged to spend time engaging with a different community, learning about their social issues, culture, and history, while also giving back.